-Founded in the wake of the 9/11 attacks with the goal of pushing an aggressive "war on terror" in the Middle East and a hawkish "pro-Israel" line in Washington, the Foundation for Defense of Democracies (FDD) is a neoconservative think tank that claims to defend democratic countries from "radical Islamism."
+Founded in the wake of the 9/11 attacks with the goal of pushing an aggressive "war on terror" in the Middle East and hawkish "pro-Israel" policies in Washington, the Foundation for Defense of Democracies (FDD) is a neoconservative think tank that claims to defend democratic countries from "radical Islamism."
 It is the successor organization of a group called EMET, an education initiative founded earlier in 2001 as part of an effort to gain support for Israel's response to the Palestinian Intifada and to diminish public outcry against Israeli actions.

 Describing itself as "a non-profit, non-partisan policy institute working to defend free nations against their enemies," the organization at one point declared on its website that "a global war is being waged against democratic societies.
 While the military fights with arms, the Foundation for Defense of Democracies fights with ideas. … We fight militant Islamism and other anti-democratic forces with information, policy research, investigative journalism, strategic communications, and democracy and counterterrorism education."

 Writer John Judis argues that FDD has an "ideological affinity with the Israeli government."
 In an August 2015 piece, Judis wrote: "Its research and advocacy have centered on the Middle East and in particular on conflicts and issues that impinge on Israel.
 And its positions have closely tracked those of the Likud party and its leader, Prime Minister Benjamin Netanyahu."